 When you get a tattoo, your artist isn’t just adding color to your skin.
-They’re triggering a complex biological process that determines whether your tattoo heals beautifully or ends up faded, patchy, or damaged.
+They’re triggering a complex biological process that determines whether your tattoo integrates beautifully or ends up faded, patchy, or damaged.

 What Is a Tattoo, Biologically?